Who are the men that pick for scraps amongst the ruins at the end of history?

 I didn't realize it was real.

-No, no, apparently, it's genuinely real.
+No, no, apparently it's genuinely real.

-So, as you can see, British cops wore jogging outfits to elicit cat calls and then arrested some men who hit on them.
+So as you can see, British cops wore jogging outfits to elicit cat calls and then arrested some men who hit on them.

 In the video, they pointed out the men hadn't actually done anything illegal.

-They're not broken any law, but we need to address it.
+But we need to address it.

 Yeah, it needed to be addressed.

-Hey, love your dedication.
+Hey, love your dedication, looking fit.

 That's not even a misrepresentation of what has happened here.